Tour start → end dates | Price | Enquire |

 Swakopmund

 Today we enjoy an educational desert excursion with our local guide before leaving the Namib and crossing the Tropic of Capricorn on the way from the Atlantic Coast.
 Continuing our journey in the Namib Naukluft National Park, we immerse ourselves in the natural surroundings as we stop at a desert waterhole to spot some desert game quenching their thirst.
-The unique Welwitshia mirabilis plants and the striking lunar landscape are both on view this afternoon.
 Following our time in the Namib Desert, we turn west and head into the sunset to our next destination, the bustling coastal town of Swakopmund, where adventure awaits along with a welcome taste of civilization.
 As soon as we arrive in Swakopmund, we will be given the opportunity to choose from a variety of thrilling adventures.
+In the evening, we’ll go out for dinner at a local restaurant.

 The following day is free to enjoy and participate in the multiple adventure activities available here.
 You can also spend your time exploring the city at leisure or simply enjoy some shopping before venturing to our next destination.